EA reveals crazy Battlefield: Portal sandbox mode for Battlefield 2042

 The trailer shown off today depicted Nazis from World War II squaring off against modern American soldiers.
 The Nazis have knives, and the Americans have defibrillators.
 It’s anachronistic, but it sure looks like fun.

 DICE revealed for the first time that the third multiplayer mode is a sandbox warfare mode dubbed Battlefield: Portal.
-It lets players create brand new game modes for others to play, said Christian Grass, general manager of EA’s new Ripple Effect game studio in Los Angeles.
+It lets players create brand-new game modes for others to play, said Christian Grass, the general manager of EA’s new Ripple Effect game studio in Los Angeles.

-He said you can mix and match your own games, adding weapons, gadgets, characters, and maps from past Battlefield games from Battlefield 2042, Battlefield: Bad Company 2, Battlefield: 1942, Battlefield 3 to create brand new game modes.
+He said you can mix-and-match your games, adding weapons, gadgets, characters, and maps from past Battlefield games from Battlefield 2042, Battlefield: Bad Company 2, Battlefield: 1942, Battlefield 3 to create new game modes.
 You write your own rules and shape your own Battlefield, Grass said.

 Webinar